Definition of

 Importance of cultural and sexual diversity

-The existence of multiple cultures is considered an important asset for humanity as it contributes to knowledge .
-Each person, on the other hand, has the right to have his or her culture respected by other people and by the authorities.
+The existence of multiple cultures is considered an important asset of humanity since it contributes to knowledge .
+Each person, on the other hand, has the right to have their culture respected both by other people and by the authorities.

-In many cases, the survival of a culture is threatened by the advance of another culture with a hegemonic vocation.
-In these cases, the government and institutions must protect the culture that has less power in order to guarantee its survival and, in this way, ensure cultural diversity.
+On many occasions, the survival of a culture is threatened by the advance of another with a hegemonic vocation.
+In these cases, the government and institutions must protect the culture that has less power to guarantee its subsistence and, in this way, ensure cultural diversity.

-In this same sense, sexual diversity is the existence of different sexual orientations and identities.
-Minority groups, including homosexuals and bisexuals, are responsible for defending this concept so that their rights are not violated and they can access the same opportunities as the majority (heterosexuals).
+In that same sense, sexual diversity is the existence of different sexual orientations and identities.
+Minority groups, including homosexuals and bisexuals, are responsible for defending this concept so that their rights are not violated and they can access the same possibilities as the majority (heterosexuals).

 Biodiversity

-Biological diversity or biodiversity refers to the immense variety of living beings that inhabit the planet after millions of years of evolution.
+Biological diversity or biodiversity indicates the immense variety of living beings that inhabit the planet after millions of years of evolution.
 Environmental balance depends on the maintenance and protection of biodiversity.
-This classification includes species belonging to both terrestrial and aquatic ecosystems.
+Within this classification are species belonging to both terrestrial and aquatic ecosystems.

-In order to establish and quantify the diversity of species in a region, it was necessary to know the species taxonomically, in order to establish the importance that each species occupies within the ecosystem.
-Taxonomy is the science that studies the different living organisms and the relationships that are established between them and their environment.
-It is one of the pillars for the existence of biodiversity because it allows us to approach an ecosystem and understand the different roles that each species has in the natural space.
+In order to establish and quantify the diversity of the species in a region, it was necessary to know them taxonomically, to also be able to establish the importance that said species occupies within the ecosystem.
+Taxonomy is the science that studies different living organisms and the relationships established between them and their environment.
+It consists of one of the pillars for the existence of biodiversity because it allows us to get closer to an ecosystem and understand the various roles that each species has in the natural space.

 Biological diversity